zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 end

 puts "Enter your name:"
-users_name = gets.chomp
+users_name = gets.strip

 puts say_hello(users_name)
 ```

 When we run `ruby lib/jukebox.rb`, it's going to print out `Enter your name:`.
-Then, the terminal prompt will return to a newline, and you'll type in your
+Then, the terminal prompt will return to a new line, and you'll type in your
 name.

-The user input is obtained by the `gets` method, then any trailing
+The user input is obtained by the `gets` method.
+However, the input captured can
-whitespace gets removed via the `chomp` method, and finally the result is stored
+include things we don't want such as whitespace before or after the input user
+name.
+The input also includes the 'carriage return' characters - after you have
+entered your name, you must press `Enter` / `Return` to continue, which adds
+`\n` to the end of the input.

+To remove the carriage return characters and any added whitespace, we can use
+the  `strip` method. `strip` will remove these things for us and leave just the
+text we need.

-in the `users_name` local variable.
-If we imagine entering "Avi Flombaum" when
+The result is stored in the `users_name` local variable.
+If we imagine
-the application prompts us, the program will print out the output of the
+entering "Avi Flombaum" when the application prompts us, the program will print
-`say_hello` method, which is `"Hi, Avi Flombaum!"`.
+out the output of the `say_hello` method, which is `"Hi, Avi Flombaum!"`.

 ## Instructions

-Now, go head and delete or comment out the code we just wrote.
+Now, go ahead and delete or comment out the code we just wrote.
 That was just for
 practice (and fun).
 Let's move on to the Jukebox.
 When completed, using the
 Jukebox will look something like this: